How to Track Congress Stock Trades: The STOCK Act Explained

 The 45-Day Gap Nobody Mentions

-No tracker — including ours — can show you a congress trade in real time.
+No tracker, including ours, can show you a congress trade in real time.
 The trade may be over a month old by the time it's filed.
-A good tracker closes the gap between "filed" and "you know," not between "traded" and "filed."
+The frustration people feel isn't that trackers are slow - it's that they expect "real-time" to mean something it legally cannot mean here.
+A good tracker closes the gap between "filed" and "you know," not between "traded" and "filed," because that second gap is baked into the law itself.

 What a Filing Actually Contains